Schaudge/refinereads/README.md

       --moderate_qual            the threshold for a quality score to be considered as moderate quality.
 Default 20 means Q20. (int [=20])
       --low_qual                 the threshold for a quality score to be considered as low quality.
 Default 15 means Q15. (int [=15])
       --coverage_sampling        the sampling rate for genome scale coverage statistics.
 Default 10000 means 1/10000. (int [=10000])
-  -j, --json                     the json format report file name (string [=gencore.json]) -h, --html                     the html format report file name (string [=gencore.html])
+  -j, --json                     the json format report file name (string [=refinereads.json]) -h, --html                     the html format report file name (string [=refinereads.html])
       --debug                    output some debug information to STDERR.
       --quit_after_contig        stop when <quit_after_contig> contigs are processed.
 Only used for fast debugging.
 Default 0 means no limitation. (int [=0])
   -?, --help                     print this message
 ```
 # citation
 The refinereads paper has been published in  BMC Bioinformatics: https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-3280-9.
-If you used gencore in your research work, please cite it as:
+If you used refinereads in your research work, please cite it as:

 Chen, S., Zhou, Y., Chen, Y. et al. Gencore: an efficient tool to generate consensus reads for error suppressing and duplicate removing of NGS data.
 BMC Bioinformatics 20, 606 (2019) doi:10.1186/s12859-019-3280-9